/

 Another bogey on 17 followed.
 And there I stood on the 18th tee, flummoxed but philosophical, beaten but bullish, and definitely not wanting this to end.
 Ever.
 Savour every shot now.
 If the gap between of trees on the 18th hole at Augusta National isn’t narrow enough – the tee shot is all uphill.

-I’d experienced every emotion going, but that’s the game of golf isn’t it?
+I’d experienced every emotion but that’s the game of golf isn’t it?
 Life’s long and complicated journey in microcosm.
 Of all those feelings though, the one that endures is gratitude.
 I am grateful beyond words for the opportunity to have graced the hallowed turf.
-For a few hours, I had lived out the craziest dream – the greatest thrill of my life and a day I will savour forever.
+For a few hours, I lived out the craziest dream – the greatest thrill of my life and a day I will savour forever.
 And that was the day I played Augusta National.
 What I wouldn’t give for another go.

-AUGUSTA NATIONAL GOLF CLUB: FACTS
+AUGUSTA NATIONAL GOLF CLUB: KEY FACTS

 Phone Number: +1 (706) 667 6000